-(11) 80 GGB/80 GGC Deduction in respect of donation to political parties: Company assessee are entitled under Sec.
+- (10) 80 GGA Deduction in respect of donation to Scientific research: Every person who has no income from business is entitled for 100% this type of donation. - (11) 80 GGB/80 GGC Deduction in respect of donation to political parties: Company assessee are entitled under Sec.

-80 GGB and other assesses u/s 80 GGC for deduction in respect of donations given to PP.amount of donation is deductible
+80 GGB and other assesses u/s 80 GGC for deduction in respect of donations given to Political party amount of donation is deductible

-- (12) 80 IA Deduction in respect of profits of industrial undertakings engaged in infra structure industry:- As such this deduction is allowed for all the assesses but here we are going to discuss the provisions regarding assessee other than company assessee. - (i) Telecommunication Services :- 1^{st} five years 100%Next five years 30% - (ii) Inquisitorial Park :- Consecutive any 10 years out of first 15 years 100% - (iii) Power undertakings engaged in generation and distribution consecutive any 10 years out of first 15 years 100% - (iv) Undertakings engaged in infra structure development not entitled
+(12) 80 IA Deduction in respect of profits of industrial undertakings engaged in infra - structure industry: As such this deduction is allowed for all the assesses but here we are going to discuss the provisions regarding assessee other than company assessee.

+(i) Telecommunication Services :- 1^{st} five years - 100%Next five years - 30%

+(ii) Industrial Park: - Consecutive any 10 years out of first 15 years - 100%

+(iii) Power undertakings engaged in generation and distribution consecutive any 10 years out of first 15 years - 100%